kayjw/ml/readme.md

 - Training: Model improves by calculating the loss and learning from it
 - Validation: Acts as a reality check, to see if the model can handle unseen data.
 The loss doesn't get fed back into it.
 - Testing: Last check on how the final chosen model performs, based on the loss

-_Loss: How far is the output from the truth.
-The smaller the loss, the better performing is the model._

 ## Unsupervised Learning